 Checklist or To-do List

 A checklist is a special kind of unordered list.
 When created, it will become a list of clickable checkboxes.
-Remember the keywords for creating any kind of task must be in capital letters.
+Remember the keywords for creating any task type must be in capital letters.

 TODO First Task